-- The complete EMS documentation associated with an EMS events service delivery and patient care shall be electronically recorded into a Patient Care Report (PCR) within 24 hours of the completion of the EMS event with an average EMS Data Score of 5 or less.
+- The complete EMS documentation associated with an EMS events service delivery and patient care shall be electronically recorded into a Electronic Health Record (EHR) within 24 hours of the completion of the EMS event.

-- A complete Patient Care Report (PCR) must contain the following information (as it relates to each EMS event and/or patient):
+- A complete Electronic Health Record (EHR) must contain the following information (as it relates to each EMS event and/or patient):

 - Service delivery and Crew information regarding the EMS Agency’s response